-The Nirex geological archive that was transferred from Nirex (now part of Radioactive Waste Management (RWM)) to the BGS during 2000 and 2001.
+The Nirex geological archive that was transferred from Nirex (now part of Nuclear Waste Services) to BGS during 2000 and 2001.
 The archive consists of borehole cores and samples, thin and polished sections, digital data and paper records acquired by Nirex during its investigations at Sellafield and Dounreay.

 In line with the transparency policy, Nirex sought to make information on its activities readily available and to enable interested parties to have access to and influence on its future programmes.

 The report may be freely used for non-commercial purposes.
-However, all commercial uses, including copying and re-publication, require permission from the BGS or Nirex/RWM.
-All copyright, database rights and other intellectual property rights reside with Nirex/RWM and the BGS.
+However, all commercial uses, including copying and re-publication, require permission from BGS or Nirex/Nuclear Waste Services.
+All copyright, database rights and other intellectual property rights reside with Nirex/Nuclear Waste Services and BGS.

 Commercial use applications

-Applications for permission to use the report commercially should be made to the BGS or to Nirex/RWM.
-Commercial access to or use of the archive is by agreement with Nirex/RWM, but there are no restrictions on academic access to the archive.
+Applications for permission to use the report commercially should be made to BGS or to Nirex/Nuclear Waste Services.
+Commercial access to or use of the archive is by agreement with Nirex/Nuclear Waste Services, but there are no restrictions on academic access to the archive.

-Although great care has been taken to ensure the accuracy and completeness of the information contained in this publication, the BGS and Nirex/RWM cannot assume any responsibility for the consequences that may arise from its use by other parties.
+Although great care has been taken to ensure the accuracy and completeness of the information contained in this publication, BGS and Nirex/Nuclear Waste Services cannot assume any responsibility for the consequences that may arise from its use by other parties.